Racing is one of the oldest genres in video games, stretching back 50 years, but what are the best racing games ever?

 Need for Speed: Most Wanted (2005)

-Need For Speed has been going for over 25 years now and while the wait for Need For Speed 2022 continues, the series peaked in the mid-2000s.
-NFS: Most Wanted is still the best the series has produced and is absolutely timeless.
+Need For Speed has been going for almost 30 years now.
+While Unbound is a fun time, it doesn't come close to the series' best.
+Need for Speed: Most Wanted is still the best the series has produced and is absolutely timeless.

-Great cars, fantastic customisation, an iconic soundtrack, and that classic cheesy storyline filled with over-the-top cutscenes.
-Some would argue that it's simplistic, but that's what makes it so special, it's a pure arcade racer.
+Great cars, fantastic customisation, an iconic soundtrack, and that gloriously cheesy storyline filled with over-the-top cutscenes makes Most Wanted an experience you'll never forget.

 In most fans' estimations, the Underground games are the only two which come close to Most Wanted and it's hard to disagree with that.

 It's hard to believe that a game that's approaching 15 years old is still as popular today as when it launched.
-Ever since hitting the market in 2008, iRacing has been in constant development and is always improving.
+Ever since releasing back in 2008, iRacing has been in constant development and is always evolving and expanding.

 The array of circuits and cars available is amazing and the simulation physics are second to none, it's incredible.